jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 (2) The company may prove in the bankruptcy for—
   (a) the amount of unpaid calls made before adjudication in respect of the bankrupt's shares; and (b) the value of calls to be made in respect of the bankrupt's shares within 1 year after adjudication.
-(3) The Court must determine the value of the calls to be made if the Assignee and the company cannot agree.
+(3) The court must determine the value of the calls to be made if the Assignee and the company cannot agree.

 **Consumer goods on hire purchase**